Posts Tagged linux

 xmodmap -e "clear mod5"

-To make this permament one needs to modify the .xmodmap file in one’s home directory – or create it should it not exist.
-The arguments to the -e options are then added to this file. .xmodmap should then be executed by xmodmap when X starts.
+To make this permament one needs to modify the .xmodmap file in one’s home directory – or create it – should it not exist. .xmodmap will be executed by xmodmap when X starts.

 <pre>